11 days, 4 of Montana's best rivers, countless memories

-In 1974 Montana stopped stocking trout in streams and rivers that supported wild trout populations.
+In 1974, Montana stopped stocking trout in streams and rivers that supported wild trout populations.
 That decision ultimately created one of the best wild trout fisheries in the world.
-Pair that with the 1984 Montana Steam Access Law, which grants public access to most of Montana’s fisheries, and you can understand why Montana is such a special place for anglers.
-The truth is it would take years to explore all the amazing fishing Montana has to offer.
-With Bozeman as our hub, we will have access to some of the most iconic stretches of water like the Yellowstone, Madison, and Gallatin rivers, as well as some lesser-known "secret" spots.
-For 12 days we will road trip from river to river chasing the best fishing conditions.
-During the day, the huge variety of water will provide us the flexibility to go where the fishing is best.
-At night we will set up camp feet from the river allowing us maximum time on the water.
-All with one goal...
-BIG, WILD, TROUT!
-The final two days of the trip will be spent volunteering with a local conservation organization followed by a full day float on the Madison River.
-We will cap it all off with a banquet dinner before everyone departs from Bozeman the next morning.
+Pair that with the 1984 Montana Stream Access Law, which grants public access to most of Montana’s fisheries, and you can understand why Montana is such a special place for anglers.
+It would take years to explore all the fantastic fishing Montana has to offer, but we have picked some of the best.
+With our Ennis basecamp as our launching point, we will start by fishing one of Montana's most iconic stretches of water, the Madison, and another nearby gem.
+Then we will head north and backpack into a lesser-known river full of eager trout.
+After some showers and laundry, we will cap off the fishing with an overnight float trip on either the Missouri, Madison, or Yellowstone (depending on which is fishing best).
+The final day will be spent highlighting the importance of conservation through our service project with partner The Salmonfly Project.
+That evening, we will reminisce about all the adventures with a banquet dinner before everyone departs from Bozeman the next morning.

 Upcoming Trips